minjiecode/TicTacToe/README.md

 #Tic-Tac-Toe
-###Version 1.0 (A simple backend for a Tic Tac Toe game using Google Cloud Endpoints, App Engine, and Python)
+###Version 1.0 (A simple backend for a Tic Tac Toe game using Google Cloud
+Endpoints, App Engine, and Python)
+####*FSND Project 4: Design a Game*

 ####Description:
 Tic-tac-toe is a  game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
 (Cited from [wiki][1])
 ![Example of one tic-tac-toe game, won by X](images/example.png)

-This particular game have two levels: easy (randomly generated moves); hard (AI player)
+This particular game have two levels: easy (randomly generated moves); hard (with AI player)

 ####Features: